6Morpheus6/pinokio-wiki/README.md

 If all these steps don't help, please visit the [Pinokio Discord Server][Disc] and post your problem in [pinokio-support][pisu] or hit the ***Report Bug button*** and post your logs.zip along with a screenshot of the error in the Terminal and a short description of the problem in the [forum][foru].

+---

-### Installation gets stuck at the beginning.
-White screen in Pinokio after restart
+### Installation gets stuck at the beginning - White screen in Pinokio after restart

 Applications with **SCRIPT VERSION 2.0** or higher are only supported on **Pinokio 2.0** or higher.
 Earlier versions of Pinokio don't support all new features, resulting in a white screen.